ERP vs MRP

 So, how ERP Differs from MRP?
 Let’s explore

 The new computing technology turned out to be a boon for the MRP system.
 With the help of this technology, it could easily manage cost reporting and materials in the manufacturing operations.
+MRP plays a very crucial role in the production planning.
 With the advancement, MRP (Material Requirements Planning) was replaced with MRP II (Material Resources Planning).

 MRP is widely used to handle manufacturing processes for proper planning, scheduling, and accurate material management.
 It was specially developed to give a huge boost to the manufacturing industry.
 It involves capacity planning, scheduling, shop floor control, and precise material calculation.
 MRP II provides real-time data about products, which helps understand the market thereby raising business profit.

 It is not so expensive as ERP

 It has limited users as compared to ERP